ReemHal/Mask_RCNN_Nucli/samples/nucli/README.md

-# Detect Nucli Example
+# Detect Nuclei Example

-This is an example that uses Mask-RCNN to identify cell nucli from Kaggle's Data Science Bowl 2018 (https://www.kaggle.com/c/data-science-bowl-2018).
+This is an example that uses Mask-RCNN to identify cell nuclei from Kaggle's Data Science Bowl 2018 (https://www.kaggle.com/c/data-science-bowl-2018).
 The example follows the Balloons example by Waleedka (https://github.com/waleedka) but on images only.
 Below are examples of the nuclei highlighted with a color splash and identified with a bounding box.

 ![Nuclei shown with color splash](https://github.com/ReemHal/Mask_RCNN_Private/blob/master/samples/nucli/figures/color_splash_nucli.png)